Angmar2722/Angmar2722.github.io/cryptoHack6.md

     return {"ciphertext": encrypted.hex()}

 ```
 First, I used `Encrypt_Flag()` function to get the flag ciphertext.
 Then I used looped through each word in the dictionary and for each word, converted it to its md5 hash and then inputted this flag ciphertext and hash into the `decrypt` function provided.
-I then compared the decoded string (I had to decode in latin-1 as opposed ot utf-8) to the the flag format "crypto{".
+I then compared the decoded string (I had to decode in latin-1 as opposed to utf-8) to the the flag format "crypto{".
 If it matched, I would print the flag.

 My code :